bkoch53/FIR/fir_threatintel/README.md

 ## Usage

-This plugin leverages the [YETI](https://yeti-platform.github.io/) Threat Intelligence platform in order to enrich incidents.
-When opening an incident, a "Threat Intel" tab will display all known observables and indicators matching your incident's artifacts, as well as related entities.
+This plugin leverages the [YETI](https://yeti-platform.github.io/) Threat Intelligence platform in order to enrich findings.
+When opening an finding, a "Threat Intel" tab will display all known observables and indicators matching your finding's artifacts, as well as related entities.

 You can also send your artifacts to Yeti directly from FIR.